 - Options for monitoring include system state, SMART, SNMP, and email notifications

-The free storage solution contains two core open source components, the Ceph storage engine, the Consul service mesh platform, and gateways for the gamut of industry protocols.
+The free storage solution contains two core open-source components, the Ceph storage engine, the Consul service mesh platform, and also delivers gateways for the gamut of industry protocols.

-Users who need additional support have access to an active community forum, as well as commercial support from the dedicated PetaSAN business unit.
-Ideal for high concurrency I/O processes, PetaSAN can manage large capacity backups, big data analytics, and deployments for Microsoft Hyper-V and VMware vSphere.
+Users who need additional support have access to an active community forum and commercial support from the dedicated PetaSAN business unit.
+The solution is an ideal storage solution for deployments involving high input/output concurrency, including VMware vSphere and Microsoft Hyper-V, scale-out file systems, big data analytics, database servers with parallel transactions, and large-capacity backups.